feymartynov/relation_checker/README.md

 * The syntax looks like usual ActiveRecord query, so it's easy to write specs.
 * Independent of the testing engine: RSpec, Minitest, Test::Unit, whatever…

+## Installation

+\# TODO: add something here after publishing it on RubyGems

 ## Usage

 Given a method returning a relation object: